jenshoej/serpent-to-openmc-converter/README.md

 This repository provides a Python tool for parsing/converting Serpent input files to OpenMC.
 It is a continuation of an unfinished version from the openmc-dev team  (https://github.com/openmc-dev/openmc_serpent_adapter).

-Given a Serpent input file, the converter builds an OpenMC model containing the geometry and materials from supported cards (not all cards are supported; see below).
+Given a Serpent input file, the converter builds an OpenMC model containing the geometry, materials and a handful of other features from supported cards (not all cards are supported; see below).

-The main function translates the bulk of the Serpent input through geometry and materials and a handful of other featured cards (supported cards are described later).

 In other words, it is not a complete converter translating every Serpent input card, like more run-specific `src` and `det` cards.